Joseph

 Should I spend my pocket money or save it?

 It is usually best to keep a balance between spending money and saving it.
-By keeping money for a while (saving), you can make sure you have money when you need it.
+By keeping money for a while (saving it), you can make sure you have money when you need it.
 If you spend it all on buying things you don’t really need, you may not have enough when you want to buy something really special.
 By learning to save now, even if it is only a small amount, you will be starting a good habit.

 Verse for today